 I’ll explain to you dry needling vs acupuncture including how they’re different and how they’re similar.
-Since I provide both dry needling and acupuncture in our Cary, NC chiropractic office, I get the question “What is different about acupuncture and dry needling?” almost every day.
+Since I provide dry needling in our Cary and Fuquay Varina, NC chiropractic offices, I get the question “What is different about acupuncture and dry needling?” almost every day.

 Despite the growing popularity of dry needling and acupuncture, you may be confused about why they’re different.
 My goal is to show you how they’re different, but also the same in many ways, and hopefully give you a better idea of which may be the best treatment for your shoulder pain, sciatica, sprain, strain, or whatever is bothering you.
 Keep in mind that although this list of differences and similarities between dry needling and acupuncture is long, it may not be exhaustive.